About This Listing

 Airport bus (41) passes door, 8 min. walk to LUAS Red line, DART, (Connolly and Tara) and city busses.
 Dublin Bikes stand opposite house.

 KARIN'S GUIDE TO THE CITY

-Tops in Pops, just down the street to the left, for fresh local produce and basic groceries.
-8.30 am to 6pm Monday to Saturday.
+Tops in Pops, just down the street to the right, for fresh local produce and basic groceries, 8.30am to 6pm Monday to Saturday.
+They are a fourth-generation local business, who have been trading on the site since 1931.
 The Londis corner store next door opens 8am to 10pm, but charge for privilege.
 There is an ATM machine at the back, right hand side of the store.